Can You Sue the Postal Service for Causing an Accident?

-The U.S. Postal Service is Subject to the Federal Tort Claims Act
+The U.S. Postal Service is subject to the Federal Tort Claims Act.

 Yes, you can sue the U.S. Postal Service for causing a fatal accident with a motorcyclist or any other vehicle, but the strict requirements of the Federal Tort Claims Act must be followed.
-A recent case out of a court in South Carolina demonstrates that you can get a successful verdict against the United States Postal Service for the negligence of USPS mail carriers on the road.
+A case out of a court in South Carolina demonstrates that you can get a successful verdict against the United States Postal Service for the negligence of U.S.P.S. mail carriers on the road.

 On September 12, 2002, Jerry D. Jackson was on a motorcycle trip to South Carolina with nine other motorcyclists.
-While the group was riding back home to North Carolina on U.S. Highway 701 a rural mail carrier employee, Carolyn Cole, entered the road and crashed into Mr. Jackson and the other motorcyclists.
-Cole was attempting to make a right turn onto the shoulder of Highway 701, she saw and heard the group of motorcyclists coming toward her, as Cole decided whether she would be able to avoid hitting a mailbox that was just to the right of her vehicle she began slowly moving backwards.
+While the group was riding back home to North Carolina on U.S. Highway 701, a rural mail carrier employee, Carolyn Cole, entered the road and crashed into Mr. Jackson and the other motorcyclists.
+Cole was attempting to make a right turn onto the shoulder of Highway 701.
+She saw and heard the group of motorcyclists coming toward her.
+As Cole decided whether she would be able to avoid hitting a mailbox that was just to the right of her vehicle, she began slowly moving backwards.
 Since she was on an incline, she pressed the accelerator to start moving forward and realized the motorcyclists were closer than before.
-As she decided to delay her right turn, her car jumped forward and the accident occurred.
-Cole first hit Harry Halstead which caused the car to begin spinning and then hit Roy Joffrion.
-Mr. Jackson never hit the car but as he attempted to swerve left of the vehicle he lost control and sustained fatal injuries.
-The Plaintiff, Mr. Jackson’s wife Kimberly Jackson, sued the United States.
+As she decided to delay her right turn, her car jumped forward, and the accident occurred.
+Cole first hit Harry Halstead, which caused the car to begin spinning, and then hit Roy Joffrion.
+Mr. Jackson never hit the car, but as he attempted to swerve left of the vehicle, he lost control and sustained fatal injuries.
+The plaintiff, Mr. Jackson’s wife Kimberly Jackson, sued the United States.

 The total damages amounted to $4,131,916.08.